 Skip to main content

-Taxpayers can deduct 10 per 100, up to a maximum of 300 euros per year, from the amounts paid in the tax period for renting the main residence, provided that they meet the following requirements.
+Taxpayers may deduct 10 per 100, up to a maximum of 300 euros annually, of the amounts paid in the tax period for rental of the habitual residence, as long as they meet the following requirements.

 Requirements

-1. In order to apply this deduction, one of the following situations must be met:
+1. For the application of this deduction, one of the following situations must be met:

-• Be 32 years or less on the tax accrual date.
+• Be 32 years old or younger on the tax accrual date.

-• Have been unemployed for 183 days or more during the financial year.
+• Having been unemployed for 183 days or more during the year.

-• Have a degree of disability of 65 per 100 or more.
+• Have a degree of disability equal to or greater than 65 percent.

-• Be widowed or widow and be sixty-five years old or older.
+• Be a widow or widower and be sixty-five years old or older.

-2. The total taxable base, minus the personal and family tax-free threshold, must not exceed the amount of 20,000 euros in individual taxation and 30,000 euros in joint taxation.
+2. The total tax base, less the personal and family minimum, must not exceed the amount of 20,000 euros in individual taxation and 30,000 euros in joint taxation.
 This requirement is controlled by the program.

 Large families

-In the event that taxpayers belong to a large family, the maximum deductible amount will be increased to 600 euros, without it being necessary in this case that any of the situations established in point 1 above are met.
+In the event that the taxpayers belong to a large family, the maximum deductible amount will rise to 600 euros, without it being necessary in this case to meet any of the situations established in point 1 above.

-Numerous families will be considered as those defined by Law 40/2003, of 18 November, on protection for large families.
+Large families will be considered those defined by Law 40/2003, of November 18, on the protection of large families.

 Joint income tax return